 Explore the amazing world of raptors eye to eye!

-Guests will encounter birds of prey throughout the day in a self guided experience, engage with docents who will answer questions and introduce the birds, and are welcome to join daily presentations scheduled for 11 am, 1pm, and 3pm.
+Guests will encounter birds of prey throughout the day in a self guided experience.
+Docents are on hand to answer questions and to introduce the birds.
+Daily presentations are scheduled for 11 am, 1pm, and 3pm.

 10:00 am - 5:00 pm